Internal

 While the old adage of “You are what you eat” represents how important the food we consume is for our health, how well our body disposes of the consumed food is also important for our general well-being.

-Stool is the discharge of the undigested food usually eaten 24 to 48 hours beforehand, and typically consists of 70 percent water and 30 percent solid waste.
-Most adults have bowel movements once a day, but some have them less frequently and others may have one every two or three days.
-As long as the bowel movement is not discomforting, and there are no feelings of incomplete evacuation, the frequency can be deemed normal for that person.
-In contrast, even with regular bowel movements, if the person complains of difficulty in discharging and stomachache along with harder stool, the symptoms are indicative of constipation.
 Chinese Medicine divides constipation into two categories.
 The treatment differs according to the patient’s physical status of whether their stamina is in excess or in deficiency.
-Constipation in patients with deficient Qi and stamina are more likely when the Yin-Qi is lacking rather than the Yang.
-Yin-Qi is needed to keep the internal organs moist and wet, and when it is deficient, the stool becomes dry and hard.
-Chronic constipation is more common among senior patients as they tend to consume less and drink an insufficient amount of water while not exercising enough.
-Constipation in senior patients tends to fall in the deficient-stamina category, and it has to do with the Qi in the kidneys.
-Kidneys are where our body stores its energy and they are said to be in charge of all our bodily fluids.The kidneys’ Qi naturally weakens as we age, and especially if their Yin-Qi withers, the whole body becomes thinner, skin drier, and stools harder.
-Constipation occurring in patients with sufficient stamina is generally caused by excessive heat in the body that causes the intestines to become dry and the stools to become hard.
-The heat can be caused by what the patient ingests such as alcoholic beverages, fatty, spicy or hot foods, or it can be caused by stress and tension in the body that act as heat sources in the patient resulting in constipation.
-In order to treat constipation in the deficient category, Hanyak medicine is prescribed to boost the deficient Yin-Qi, warm up the body and supplement the kidneys’ Qi, especially for the senior patients, so that our body can recover moisture and shine.
+Constipation in patients with deficient Qi and stamina are believed to be more likely when the Yin-Qi is lacking rather than the Yang.
+Yin-Qi is thought to be needed to keep the internal organs moist and wet, and that when deficient, the stool becomes dry and hard.
+Chronic constipation is believed to be more common among senior patients as they tend to consume less and drink an insufficient amount of water while not exercising enough.
+Constipation in senior patients tends to fall in the deficient-stamina category, and in TCM is thought to do with the Qi in the kidneys, where kidneys are where our body stores its energy and are said to be in charge of all our bodily fluids.
+The kidneys’ Qi is believed to naturally weaken as we age, and especially if Yin-Qi withers, the whole body may become thinner, skin drier, and stools harder.
+In TCM, constipation occurring in patients with sufficient stamina is thought to be caused by excessive heat in the body that causes the intestines to become dry and the stools to become hard.
+The heat may be caused by what the patient ingests such as alcoholic beverages, fatty, spicy or hot foods, or it may be caused by stress and tension in the body that act as heat sources in the patient resulting in constipation.
+In order to treat constipation in the deficient category, Hanyak medicine is prescribed to help boost the deficient Yin-Qi, help warm up the body and supplement the kidneys’ Qi, especially for the senior patients, so that our body can recover moisture and shine.
 For constipation in the excess category, the prescription depends on the source of the heat.
-If the heat is caused by the consumed food, prescribed Hanyak brings down the heat in the stomach and intestines, and if the heat is caused by psychological issues, the heat accumulates in the chest and medicine is used accordingly to cool down the heat in the chest area.
+If the heat is caused by the consumed food, prescribed Hanyak aims brings down the heat in the stomach and intestines, and if the heat is caused by psychological issues, the heat accumulates in the chest and medicine is used accordingly with aims to help cool down the heat in the chest area.

 Digestive System Disorder